joereynolds/life/docs/css-refactoring.md

 Why?

-- Inline styling removes any reusability and also tricks devs.
+- Inline styling removes any reusability and also trick developers.
 Most people assume styles are in stylesheets.

 ### Remove qualified selector

 A selector like a.nav-link is useless (unless intentional).

-From
+From:
 ```
 a.nav-link {
   color: red;